-Harvey’s swallowing problems were described as “severe” and his ability to protect his airway was “severely” compromised.
-As a result, his diet was changed from a regular diet to a dysphagia diet, called “mechanical soft chopped”.
+Harvey’s premature and tragic demise could have been avoided.
+Most members of the general public have probably never heard the term dysphagia, meaning difficulty with swallowing.
+It is a medical condition that mostly affects the elderly.
+The condition significantly increases one’s risk of choking and aspirating.
+Harvey was diagnosed with the condition by a Speech Therapist on the morning of December 28, 2012.
+As a result, his diet was changed from a regular diet to a mechanical soft (chopped) diet (dysphagia diet).
 A dysphagia diet will consist of foods that are easy to chew and swallow.
-Foods that are served in large chunks or pieces or that are very hard and cannot be chewed easily are to be avoided on this type of diet.
-Universally accepted guidelines for a mechanical soft dysphagia diet require that, as it relates to chicken, the individual pieces are to be no larger than ¼ to ½ inch in size.
+Foods that are in large chunks or pieces or that are very hard and cannot be chewed easily are to be avoided on this type of diet.
+Universally accepted guidelines for a mechanical soft chopped diet require that as it relates to chicken, the individual pieces of chicken are to be chopped into individual pieces, ranging from ¼ to a ½ inch in size.

 Harvey was discovered in his room at Victoria around 5:40 in the evening on December 28, 2012.
 He didn’t have a pulse, he wasn’t breathing, and he was non-responsive.
-A nurse at Victoria performed CPR, but was unable get his heart beating.
+A nurse at Victoria performed CPR but was unable to get his heart beating.
 A recording of the call made to the 911 dispatch by a facility nurse made no mention of an obstructed airway.

 Nursing Home Resident Chokes to Death – Remembering Harvey Cohoon.

-Harvey’s obstructed airway induced respiratory failure followed by cardiac arrest.
-Through the heroic measures of the emergency responders with Costa Mesa Fire Department were able to get Harvey’s heart beating again, but it was too late.
-It was estimated that Harvey’s brain had been without oxygen for 28 minutes.
+Harvey Cohoon tragically passed away on December 29, 2012, after his family decided to take him off life support.
+His life was cut short when his airway became obstructed with multiple chunks and pieces of chicken.
+Unable to breath, he experienced respiratory arrest followed by cardiac arrest.
+Through the heroic measures of personnel from the Costa Mesa Fire Department were able to get Harvey’s heart beating, it was estimated that his brain had been without oxygen for 28 minutes.
 As a result, he suffered a devastating hypoxic brain injury.
-A man of famed Trivial Pursuit dominance had been reduced to a vegetable.
-He would never regain consciousness, so his beloved niece made the difficult decision to take him off life support.
+He would not be able to survive without the benefits of life support and he would never regain consciousness.
+Thus, Harvey’s beloved niece made the difficult decision to take him off life support.

 Failure of Orange County District Office of California’s Department of Public Health

-Had DPH found a regulatory violation, the facility would have been required to develop, adopt, and implement what is known as a “Plan of Correction”, or POC.
-A POC is designed to address and rectify clinical a shortcoming in a nursing home which threatens the health and safety of its residents.
-Because DPH found no regulatory violation against Victoria for the death of Harvey Cohoon, the facility continued to conduct business as usual.
-When Victoria’s Director of Dietary Services was asked under oath whether Harvey’s death prompted her to provide training to the cooks or the dietary department regarding the contours and standards for a mechanical soft diet, she replied “no”.
-Victoria’s failure to address the improper meal served to Harvey which caused his death, threatens the health and safety of Victoria’s current and future residents at the facility.
+Harvey’s family filed a complaint with California’s Department of Public Health (DPH) at the Orange County district office.
+DPH is the governmental entity responsible for regulating nursing homes in the State of California.
+It was the family’s hope that what happened to Harvey at Victoria would never happen again at that facility.
+DPH conducted an investigation, and although the investigator substantiated the complaint’s allegations, DPH concluded that the facility had not violated any of the regulations that apply to nursing homes.
+Had DPH found a regulatory violation, the facility would be required to develop, adopt, and implement what is known as a “Plan of Correction”, or POC.
+A POC is designed to address and rectify clinical shortcomings of a given nursing home.
+Because DPH found no regulatory violation against Victoria in the death of Harvey Cohoon, the facility continued to conduct business as usual.
+When Victoria’s Director of Dietary Services was asked following Mr. Cohoon’s death, whether she provided any educational training with the cooks or the dietary department regarding the contours and standards for a mechanical soft diet, she replied “no”.
+Victoria’s failure to address the breach which caused Harvey’s death, presents a threat to the health and safety of current and future residents at the facility.

 Every nursing home in the State of California is required by law to employ an Administrator.
 The Administrator sits at the top of the management hierarchy at the facility.
 The California Health & Safety Code §1416.68 obligates the Administrator to “plan, organize, direct, and control the day-to-day functions of a facility and maintain the facility’s compliance with applicable laws, rules, and regulations.”
 Accordingly, the Administrator must ensure that his employees are adequately trained and qualified to carry out the functions of the facility in compliance with state and federal regulations designed to protect the residents from avoidable health and safety risks.
 Most Administrators in the nursing home industry work full-time and are physically present at the facility to monitor its operations.
 Victoria’s Administrator worked full-time as an Administrator at another facility in Orange County called Palm Terrace Healthcare Center.
-Both Victoria and Palm Terrace are owned by a publicly traded corporation called Ensign Group, Inc. (NASDAQ: ENSG), a for profit nursing home chain that owns around a 130 nursing homes nation-wide.
-The Administrator is typically the highest paid employee of the nursing home, making between $100,000 and $200,000 per year.
-Victoria’s Administrator spent a few hours per week on the facility premises, and was compensated $500 per month to allow Victoria to operate the facility under his license.
+Both Victoria and Palm Terrace are owned by a publicly-traded corporation called Ensign Group, Inc. (NASDAQ: ENSG), a for-profit nursing home chain that owns around 130 nursing homes nation-wide.
+The Administrator is typically the highest-paid employee of the nursing home, making between $100,000 and $200,000 per year.
+Victoria’s Administrator spent a few hours per week on the facility premises and was compensated $500 per month to allow Victoria to operate the facility under his license.
 Following Harvey’s death, Victoria’s Administrator did not do anything to ensure that what happened to Harvey would not happen again.